cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 In Kaggle, it already provided basic visualization for each column.
 Thus, in spark, we first take(10) to make sure our we have the right data structure and use spark.sql to work on some basic questions:\

 a.
 What location is dangerous for "parachuting"?\
    Airport and School are the most dangerous places in the first two minuts of the game.
-If players choose to parachute to these locations, they are very likely to meet enemies and battle with them. \
+If players choose to parachute to these locations, they are very likely to meet enemies and battle with them.

 b.
 Figure out the relationship between player placement and enemies killed(separate by party size).\
    For party of 1, on average the player needs to kill 6.9 enemies to win the first place. \
    For party of 2, on average the player needs to kill 4.4 enemies to win the first place. \
    For party of 4, on average the player needs to kill 2.9 enemies to win the first place. \
-   Hence, playing in larger parties coube be actually less stressful for players. \
+   Hence, playing in larger parties coube be actually less stressful for players.

 c.
 Figure out relationship of kill_distance and kill_by.\
    Redzone, punch,  Motorbike are three shortest kill-distance weapons to be used in the game. \
-   M24, AWM, Mk14 are three longest kill-distance weapons to be used in the game. \
+   M24, AWM, Mk14 are three longest kill-distance weapons to be used in the game.

 d.
 Most popular weapons used in the game. \
    For winner (1st place player) in the game, top3 most popular weapons are M416, SCAR-L, and M16A4. \
-   For 2nd - 9th place players, top3 most popluar weapons are also M416, SCAR-L, and M16A4. \
+   For 2nd - 9th place players, top3 most popluar weapons are also M416, SCAR-L, and M16A4.

 ### Results/Conclusions Section
 #### What did you find and learn?
+- For regression, we have tested linear regression with elastic net and regularization parameter.
+R square equals to 0.360794, which indicates linear regression does not work well.
+Thus, team_placement dependent variable does not follow linear patterns.

+- For logistic regression, AUC equals to 0.578535.
+This indicates that logistic regression does not perform well.

+- For random forest, AUC equals to 0.826167 and precision equals to 0.792054.
+This indicates RF classificatoin model performs well.
+By comparing the variable importance, we found that survive_time of players related closely to team_placement.
+Thus, the 'camping' strategy could significantly improved the placement.

+- For Gradient Boosted Tree classifier, AUC equals to 0.82522 and precision equals to 0.81939.
+This indiactes GBT model performs well, too.
+For feature importance, we got similar results as random forest model.
+In GBT model, the survive_time is even more important compared to other features.

 #### How did you validate your results?
 Split the training set into 80% training and 20% testing, and validate our prediction results on the 20% testing data.